 2. Only go with lower interest rates

-Debt consolidation is only favorable for you if you can get a loan with lower interest rates than your current loans or monthly payments or debts.
+Debt consolidation is only favorable if you can get a loan with lower interest rates than your current loans, monthly payments, or debts.

 3. Pay special attention to favorable factors